pj4533/OpenPics/README.md

 ![Screenshot](openpics.png "Screenshot")

-## Goals

-* Always attempt to use the latest iOS technology.
-* Keep all image source knowledge inside corresponding 'Provider' class
-* Make it flippin sweet with awesome animations and stuff.

 ## Providers

 Each remote image source gets a OPProvider class.
 Providers can be easily added provided they conform to the OPProvider base class.
 Currently supported providers: